Supported Sets -- A New Foundation For Nominal Sets And Automata: Register Automata to Nominal Automata

 to

 This yielding the desired equivariant map

-If $Q$ is finitely presentable (cf.~\autoref{suppLFP}), then by \cite[Corollary~2.75]{adamek1994locally}, $\Monad Q$ is finitely presentable in $\Nom$, i.e.~orbit-finite. \end{proofappendix} The above mentioned properties of the determinization translate into the following: \begin{enumerate} \item The nominal set $\Monad Q$ is the configuration space of the original automaton $(Q,c)$. \item The commutative square means that the configuration $\id_A\cdot q$ in $(\Monad Q, d)$ behaves like $q$ in $(Q,c)$. \item The resulting coalgebra $(\Monad Q, d)$ lives in $\Nom(M)$, i.e.~$d$ is an equivariant map. \end{enumerate}

-For the application of this determinization method, we first need functors on $\Nom$ that lift from supported sets.
-We have already seen that the abstraction functor $\Abs$ is such a lifting.
-Another such functor is the following: \begin{definition} The \emph{uniformly supported powerset functor} $\Powufs\colon \Nom\to\Nom$ is given by
+If $Q$ is finitely presentable (cf.~\autoref{suppLFP}), then by \cite[Corollary~2.75]{adamek1994locally}, $\Monad Q$ is finitely presentable in $\Nom$, i.e.~orbit-finite. \end{proofappendix} Here, the nominal set $\Monad Q$ is the configuration space (states + register assignments) of the original automaton $(Q,c)$.
+The configuration $\id_A\cdot q$ in $\Monad Q$ behaves like $q\in Q$ in $c$, and the resulting transition structure $d$ is equivariant.
+We can apply this construction to many different system types $H$ and $G$ that arise from the following functors.
+Here, $\Powufs X$ (for a nominal set $X$) contains those subsets $S\subseteq X$ for which $\bigcup\{\supp{}(x)\mid x\in S\}$ is finite~\cite{skmw17}. \begin{proposition} The functors $G$ on $\Nom$ that are the lifting of a functor $H$ on $\Supp{\A}$ contain $\Powf$, $\Powufs$, $\Abs$, and all constant functors and are closed under all (possibly infinite) products and coproducts. \end{proposition} \begin{proofappendix}{liftClass} \begin{definition} The \emph{uniformly supported powerset functor} $\Powufs\colon \Nom\to\Nom$ is given by